FTLam11/fronk-tolks/elixir-intro.md

 ## Which one is better?

-* This is a trap question and out of scope for this talk.
-There is way too much information to even attempt analyzing.
+This is a trap question and out of scope for this talk.
+There is too much information to analyze.
 From what I've read, it seems to be a pretty controversial topic, full of spicy drama.
 Below are some links to FP discussions:

 * [The main benefits of FP](https://www.quora.com/What-is-so-great-about-functional-programming-What-are-the-main-points-of-it-and-why-are-they-useful)
 * [Why isn't FP more popular?](https://www.quora.com/Why-isnt-functional-programming-that-popular-even-though-its-so-beneficial)